oznogon/gattaibushido-public/rules/02_pilots.md

 **What is your unit's Motto?** What slogan or such statement do you frequently say to one another, that's maybe even printed on your jackets?
 Does anyone in the Team actually care about it?

 **What do you call your final form?** Combo Drive?
 Ultimate Form Fusion?
 Mega-Dino-Maximus?
+ATHENA PRIME!?!
 You can answer this now, or wait until the Fusion first happens during play for a bit more suspense.

 Finally: **What is your team name?** Ultra Mega Assault Division?
 Team Triple Triumph?
+Loser Legion?
 The War Warriors?

 ##### Starting Resources

 In *Gattaibushido*, the Team is almost another character unto itself.
 Your Team consists of three Locations (the Barracks, the Bunker, and the Hangar), which in turn give you three special Team Resources: Fan Club, Armory, and Pit Crew, respectively.
 More detail on the Team Locations and Resources can be found starting on p.
 SQUARP.
 For now you need to determine at what levels your Team's three Resources begin.

 Each of the three Resources begins at a free base amount of 1.
 As your group goes through the playbooks and creates the team, each playbook will include instructions that increase these Resources somewhat.
-Once all of the chosen playbooks have been completed and their starting mods applied, the initial Team Resource ratings are finalized.
+Once all of the chosen playbooks have been completed and their starting adjustments applied, the initial Team Resource ratings are finalized.

 ##### Starting Harmony

 Finally, lay out the team Harmony sheet, and have a handy token or figurine ready to represent their location on it during play.
-Keep some tokens around to represent damage buildup during Throdowns, too - this text assumes you are using red-colored tokens, but anything your group wishes to use instead should be fine.
+Keep some tokens around to represent damage buildup during Throwdowns, too - this text assumes you are using red-colored tokens, but anything your group wishes to use instead should be fine.

 The Team begins a new campaign with a default base Harmony of 4 (Green).
 Apply any "Starting Harmony" mods from the filled-out playbooks, if applicable.
 Subtract 1 point for each +Strife event the players triggered during the First Contact scene - those First Contact actions can really color the tone of the future team!
 When finished, if the total is less than 1 (Red, the minimum) then raise it to 1.
 Likewise if the total is greater than 7 (Violet, the maximum) then lower it to 7.